dshapiro789/Java-Web-Based-Sprint-Inventory-Application/README(2).md

 •  Display error messages for low inventory when adding and updating products lowers the part inventory below the minimum.
 •  Display error messages when adding and updating parts if the inventory is greater than the maximum.

+- AddInhousePartController.java [Lines 46-56] - checks if inventory is less than or exceeds min/max constraints
+- AddOutsourcedPartController.java [Lines 47-57] - checks if inventory is less than or exceeds min/max constraints
+- EnufPartsValidator.java [Lines 36-44] - Determines the potential new inventory level for the part + Adds constraint violation
+- AddProductController.java [Lines 57-66] - modified Product2 assignment + try/catch statements
+- AddProductController.java [Lines 84-100] - adds logic for inventory "too low" management

 ______________________________________________